-Identifying specific nutrient concentrations within the ranges provided in Tables 2-2, 2-4, and 4-1 in Part I of Circular DEQ-15 may be guided by internal department program policies specific to each program; these should be consulted, as appropriate.
-Another good resource to help make these decisions is Suplee and Watson (2013).
+Application of nutrient concentrations in Tables 2-2 and 4-1 in Part I of Circular DEQ-15 may be guided by internal department program policies specific to each program; these should be consulted, as appropriate.
+Another good resource to consult is Suplee and Watson (2013).
 This document is a compendium of scientific dose-response studies (nutrients as dose, response variable impacts as response) applicable to specific Montana ecoregional zones.
-The document includes descriptive statistics from regional reference sites, water Redfield ratios, etc., and includes recommendations regarding most-appropriate criteria for each ecoregional zone.
+The document also includes descriptive statistics from regional reference sites, water Redfield ratios, etc., and includes recommendations regarding most-appropriate nutrient criteria for each ecoregional zone.